ranjeev75/dev-test-generalist/README.md

 If you shutdown your machine simply follow instructions 3 -4

-**NB** If you get an error from docker saying that the container already exists simply run this command to blat it and start again with a fresh instance `docker rm --force jlmongo`
+**NB** If you get an error from docker saying that the container name is already in use simply run this command to blat it and start again with a fresh instance `docker rm --force jlmongo`

 ### Assumptions: